-14:00-15:00 Via Microsoft Teams TEG11/12/B/ Date and time of next Trust Executive Group meeting Part One: Monday 08 January 2023 TEG11/12/B7 The Committee: - Approved minutes dated 13 November 2023.
-Date and time of part Trust Executive Group moeting Part One: TEG23/12/B6 Minutes of the Trust Executive Group dated Monday 13 November 2023 The Committee: - Discussed the Humber Acute Services and request to provide comments or concerns to the Director of communication.
+14:00-15:00 Via Microsoft Teams TEG11/12/B7 Date and time of next Trust Executive Group meeting Part One: Monday 08 January 2023 The Committee: - Approved minutes dated 13 November 2023.
+TEG23/12/B6 Minutes of the Trust Executive Group dated Monday 13 November 2023 The Committee: Discussed the Humber Acute Services and request to provide comments or concerns to the Director of communication.
 The Director of Communications and Engagement asked members to send feedback by the 20 December 2023.
 The Divisional Director of Clinical Specialties emphasised how out of area care had historically been prolonged due limited out of area resources related to clinical background.
-Chief Executive and Kerry, Operational lead, to discuss operational impact.
 The Director of Innovation and Infrastructure confirmed modelling had been received and would circulate to the Divisional Directors and the Director of Communications and Engagement.
-The Chief Operating Officer informed a meeting would be attended with The Deputy
+The Chief Operating Officer informed a meeting would be attended with The Deputy Chief Executive and Kerry, Operational lead, to discuss operational impact.